cryoTUD/locscale/README.md

 ##### 2. Install LocScale and dependencies using pip:

-###### Option 1: Install from PyPi
-The setup.py file contains the list of packages and their versions used inside LocScale.
+###### Recommended installation
+We recommend using pip for installation.
 Use pip version 21.3 or later to ensure all packages and their version requirements are met.

 ```bash
 pip install locscale
 ```

-###### Option 2: Install from git repository
+###### Install development version
+If you'd like to install the latest development version of locscale, use the following command to install from the git repository.
 ```bash
 pip install git+https://gitlab.tudelft.nl/aj-lab/locscale.git
 ```

-Alternatively, you can clone the repository, navigate to the `locscale` directory and run `pip install -e .`
+To install the git repository in editable mode, clone the repository, navigate to the `locscale` directory, and run `pip install -e .`

 ###### Testing